Punch-Out!! (1984 video game): Development and release

 He stated that a lot of new things were being created, but most of it was still under development.
 They told Miyamoto that they could zoom in or rotate the image, but not both at once.
 They were planning on using the new microchips as well as the two monitors, considering lining them up side by side and making a big racing game, but it was not powerful enough to accomplish this, only able to expand one of the images.
 Takeda stated that if they could only expand one image, it could be a person.
 This eventually allowed it to become a boxing game, with one opponent, deciding that one monitor was good enough for a boxing game.
 They were stuck at that point, but thought that a boxing arena has big lights and banners hanging from the ceiling with things like "World Heavyweight Title Match" written on them.
 The game would also feature several meters, so they thought it would be more fun to have two screens instead of one.

-Mario, Luigi, Donkey Kong, and Donkey Kong Junior all appear in the audience.
+Mario, Luigi, Donkey Kong and Donkey Kong Jr. all appear in the audience.
 The game's title music, also heard in the arcade version of Super Punch-Out!! and the NES version of Punch-Out!!, is actually the "Gillette Look Sharp March".
 This jingle, originally heard in Gillette radio and television commercials in the 1950s, was later used as the theme song to the Gillette Cavalcade of Sports, which aired boxing matches.